otroan/vpp-misc/features.md

 - 464XLAT

 The NAT plugin offers a multiple address translation functions.
 These can be used in a raft of different scenarios.
 CPE, CGN, etc.

 Feature maturity level: production
 Supports: API CLI STATS MULTITHREAD
 # Network Delay Simulator
 - Network delay and loss fraction simulator

 Introduces configurable network delay and loss

 Feature maturity level: production
 Supports: CLI MULTITHREAD
 # PPPoE
 - PPPoE Control Plane packet dispatch
 - PPPoE decapsulation
 - PPPoE encapsulation

 PPP over Ethernet

 Feature maturity level: production
 Supports: API CLI MULTITHREAD
 # Pipe Device
 - L4 checksum offload

 Create a pipe device interface, which can pass packets bidirectionally in one side of the pipe to the other side of the pipe.
 While similar in behavior to a unix pipe, it is not a host-based pipe.

+Not yet implemented:
+  - does not use hw-address
-Missing: ['does not use hw-address', 'does not support tagged traffic', 'API dump filtering by sw_if_index'] Feature maturity level: production
+  - does not support tagged traffic
+  - API dump filtering by sw_if_index
+Feature maturity level: production
 Supports: API CLI STATS MULTITHREAD
 # Quality of Service
 - Record - extract QoS bits from packets headers and write in metadata
 - Mapp - defines simple transform of QoS bits from/to each packet layer